Reviewing Cytori Therapeutics Inc. (CYTX)'s and Kazia Therapeutics Limited (NASDAQ:KZIA)'s results | New Business Observer

 |-39.2%

-Cytori Therapeutics Inc.’s 1.94 beta indicates that its volatility is 94.00% more volatile than that of Standard & Poor’s 500.
-Kazia Therapeutics Limited has a 1.53 beta and it is 53.00% more volatile than Standard & Poor’s 500.
+A beta of 1.94 shows that Cytori Therapeutics Inc. is 94.00% more volatile than Standard and Poor’s 500.
+From a competition point of view, Kazia Therapeutics Limited has a 1.53 beta which is 53.00% more volatile compared to Standard and Poor’s 500.

 Liquidity

-The current Quick Ratio of Cytori Therapeutics Inc. is 0.3 while its Current Ratio is 0.5.
-Meanwhile, Kazia Therapeutics Limited has a Current Ratio of 3.6 while its Quick Ratio is 3.6.
-Kazia Therapeutics Limited is better positioned to pay off its short-term and long-term debts than Cytori Therapeutics Inc.
+The Current Ratio and Quick Ratio of Cytori Therapeutics Inc. are 0.5 and 0.3 respectively.
+Its competitor Kazia Therapeutics Limited’s Current Ratio is 3.6 and its Quick Ratio is 3.6.
+Kazia Therapeutics Limited can pay off short and long-term obligations better than Cytori Therapeutics Inc.

 Institutional investors held 4.8% of Cytori Therapeutics Inc. shares and 3.3% of Kazia Therapeutics Limited shares.
-1.96% are Cytori Therapeutics Inc.’s share held by insiders.
-Insiders Competitively, held 28.8% of Kazia Therapeutics Limited shares.
+Cytori Therapeutics Inc.’s share held by insiders are 1.96%.
+Competitively, Kazia Therapeutics Limited has 28.8% of it’s share held by insiders.

 Performance